DjangoGirls/tutorial/en/html/README.md

 Yaaay!
 But so far, our template only ever displays exactly __the same information__ – whereas earlier we were talking about templates as allowing us to display __different__ information in the __same format__.

-What we really want to do is display real posts added in our Django admin – and that's where we're going next.
+What we really want to do is display real blog posts added in our Django admin – and that's where we're going next.

 ## One more thing:  deploy!